Interference Alignment with Quantized Grassmannian Feedback in the K-user Constant MIMO Interference Channel: Quantized CSI Feedback

 \subsection{Quantized feedback for the proposed scheme}

-Let us assume that receiver $i$ knows perfectly the state of its channels from all interfering transmitters, i.e. the coefficients of ${\bf H}_i$, and performs the economy-size QR decomposition ${\bf H}_i^{\rm H}={\bf F}_i{\bf C}_i$, where ${\bf F}_i$ is a truncated unitary matrix, and ${\bf C}_i$ is $N\times N$ and a.s. invertible, under the usual channel assumptions.
-Note that the use of the QR decomposition is a particular case of the decomposition used in the proof of Lemma~\ref{lem1}: it ensures that ${\bf H}_i^{\rm H}$ and ${\bf F}_i$ have the same column space, and adds the requirement that the columns of ${\bf F}_i$ are orthonormal, which will simplify the subsequent analysis.
-Receiver $i$ quantizes the subspace spanned by the columns of ${\bf F}_i$ using $N_f$ bits and feeds the index of the quantized codeword back to the unit in charge of computing the ${\bf V}_i$'s.
-We further assume that the receivers and the computation unit share a predefined codebook\footnote{For notational simplicity we drop the dependency of $\mathcal {S}$ on $i$, however the proposed analysis generalizes trivially to cases where ${\mathcal S}$ and $N_f$ are different across the receivers as will be seen in Section \ref{Asydof}.} ${\mathcal S}=\{{\bf S}_1,...,{\bf S}_{2^{N_f}}\}$ which is composed of $2^{N_f}$ truncated unitary matrices of size $(K-1)M\times N$ and is designed using Grassmannian subspace packing.
+Let us assume that receiver $i$ knows perfectly the state of its channels from all interfering transmitters, i.e. the coefficients of ${\bf H}_i$, and performs the economy-size QR decomposition ${\bf H}_i^{\rm H}={\bf F}_i{\bf C}_i$, where ${\bf F}_i$ is a $(K-1)M \times N$ truncated unitary matrix, and ${\bf C}_i$ is $N\times N$ and a.s. invertible, under the prevailing channel assumptions.
+The use of the QR decomposition is a particular case of the decomposition used in the proof of Lemma~\ref{lem1}: it ensures that ${\bf H}_i^{\rm H}$ and ${\bf F}_i$ have the same column space, and adds the requirement that the columns of ${\bf F}_i$ are orthonormal, which will simplify the subsequent analysis.
+According to the proposed scheme, receiver $i$ quantizes the subspace spanned by the columns of ${\bf F}_i$ using $B_{\rm G}$ bits and feeds the index of the quantized codeword back to the unit in charge of computing the ${\bf V}_i$'s.
+We further assume that the receivers and the computation unit share a predefined codebook\footnote{For notational simplicity we omit the dependency of $\mathcal {S}$ on $i$, however the proposed analysis generalizes trivially to cases where ${\mathcal S}$ and $B_{\rm G}$ are different across the receivers, as will be seen in Section \ref{Asydof}.} ${\mathcal S}=\{{\bf S}_1,\ldots,{\bf S}_{2^{B_{\rm G}}}\}$ which is composed of $2^{B_{\rm G}}$ truncated unitary matrices of size $(K-1)M\times N$ and is designed via Grassmannian subspace packing \cite{Conway1996_Grassmannian_packing}.
 The quantized codeword at receiver $i$ is the point in ${\mathcal S}$ closest to ${\bf F}_i$, i.e.